INSTRUCTORS

 Edwin Stearns, 6th Dan, Shidoin, began his Aikido training at the Aikido Center in 1986.
 After achieving his first degree black belt, he was accepted by Yamada Sensei as an uchi deshi (a live-in student) at the New York Aikikai.
 During his two-year stay he was required to take five classes per day under Yamada Shihan and Sugano Shihan, both 8th Dan and former Uchi Deshi of Morihei Ueshiba, the founder of Aikido.
 Needless to say, this rigorous period of intense training forged him into a powerful yet subtle Aikidoka.
 He is a software engineer with a wife and two children.

-Edwin teaches morning class, Wednesdays at 6:15.
-(Full calendar)
+Edwin teaches morning class, Mondays, Wednesdays & Fridays from 6:15-7:15am.

 GLENN MURRAY